NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 The other registration needed for your app is in [packages/portal-proto/src/features/user-flow/workflow/registeredApps.tsx](https://github.com/NCI-GDC/gdc-frontend-framework/blob/f9ab9710450172978f5f588558cbdaa2d2301418/packages/portal-proto/src/features/user-flow/workflow/registeredApps.tsx)
 This file contains an array of registered applications.
-For example the enty for the Project Center is:
+For example the entry for the Project Center is:

 ```tsx
 import ProjectsIcon from "public/user-flow/icons/crowd-of-users.svg";